 Scholarships.
 The Graduate School of Biomedical Sciences (GSBS) seeks to continually recruit and retain the best quality students.
 In support of that goal, GSBS offers various scholarships throughout the year.
 Information about all GSBS scholarships can be found on the Scholarships page of the GSBS website.
-Please note, students must be in good academic standing to receive scholarships.
+Please note, students must be in good academic standing and have a FAFSA on file with financial aid to receive scholarships.